yalpertem/react-dotnet-core-webpack-init/README.md

 # react-dotnet-core-webpack-init
-Starter project for React with .NET Core 3.1
+Starter project for React with .NET Core 3.1 together with webpack-dev-server.

 ## Helpful readings
 1. I followed this tutorial for an initial project using ReactJS.NET.